wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: I don't really see government and the military as taking a long term view of the cultural psyche.
 I think they're much more crisis oriented and, while a military sponsor, public relations firm like Hill & Knowlton.
 A firm like that can certainly alter and direct public opinion about the Gulf War, I don't think those kinds of firms and companies and dollars are going to somehow be taming or controlling public or global sentiment.
 I think it's much more on an as needed basis...

-Yeah, but I was thinking more along the lines of mind cont\~ol \~e projects

-to feed people the ideas that they've been abducted and things like thatto kind of stan the fires.
+JC: Yeah, but I was thinking more along the lines of mind control type projects to feed people the ideas that they've been abducted and things like that--to kind of start the fires.

 Right.
 Well there's, of course there's the people that believe and have the